rayotoo/LLM_Abstract_Title_Generation/README.md

 - output_dir: This variable specifies the directory to save the fine-tuned model in.
 By default, the script saves the model in the current working directory, but you can specify a different directory if you prefer.

 ## Credits
 This script uses the Pegasus language model from the Hugging Face Transformers library, as well as several other Python packages including pandas, sentencepiece, and torch.
-The script was written by [Your Name].
+The script was written by Raymond Otoo.